A Restricted SVD type CUR Decomposition for Matrix Triplets: Restricted SVD

 \section{Restricted SVD}

 The RSVD of matrix triplets, as notably studied in \cite{zha1991restricted,de1991restricted}, is an essential building block for the proposed decomposition in this paper.
 We give a brief overview of this matrix factorization here.
 The RSVD may be viewed as a decomposition of a matrix relative to two other matrices of compatible dimensions.
-Given a matrix triplet $A\in \R^{m \times n}$, $B \in \R^{m \times \ell}$, and $G\in \R^{d\times n}$, following the formulation in \cite{zha1991restricted}, there exist orthogonal matrices $U\in \R^{\ell \times \ell}$ and $V \in \R^{d \times d}$, and nonsingular matrices $Z \in \R^{m \times m}$ and $W \in \R^{n \times n}$ such that
+Given a matrix triplet $A\in \R^{m \times n}$ (where, without loss of generality, $m\ge n$), $B \in \R^{m \times \ell}$, and $G\in \R^{d\times n}$, following the formulation in \cite{zha1991restricted}, there exist orthogonal matrices $U\in \R^{\ell \times \ell}$ and $V \in \R^{d \times d}$, and nonsingular matrices $Z \in \R^{m \times m}$ and $W \in \R^{n \times n}$ such that

 which implies